e6m9/RiedandRite/README.md

 # RiedandRite
 a cms style blog site

-add navigation for dashboard on homepage add date created to posts set up new post page with option to edit or delete post set up edit page
-    move delete button to edit page set up a single post page for posts not made by user add files to public/js
-    addpost, comment, delete post, edit post add css file to public folder
+set up a single post page for posts not made by user add css file to public folder

 ## User Story